lalithpraveen/E-commerce-Application/README.md

 </div>

-The app have the following functionalities
+The app have the following functionalities:

 - When an _unauthenticated user_ tries to access the **Home, Products or Cart** route, the page will be navigated to Login Route